OAI/Projects/README.md

 - [**Quantify the Scope of the OpenAPI Community**](https://github.com/OAI/Projects/projects/6) - Work to establish the size and scope of the OpenAPI community and then track on the growth over time.
 - [**Strengthen Multi-Specification Relationships**](https://github.com/OAI/Projects/projects/7) - Ongoing work to help strengthen the relationships between the OAI and other API specifications like AsyncAPI, GraphQL, JSON Schema, and gRPC.
 - [**Curate and Publish API Videos**](https://github.com/OAI/Projects/projects/8) - Work to discover, curate, and then showcase the existing videos that exist about OpenAPI.
+- [**OpenAPI Search Engine Optimization**](https://github.com/OAI/Projects/projects/11) - This is ongoing work to help improve the search engine optimization for the OAI and OAS, helping increase it's presence.
 - [**Additional OAI Leadership**](https://github.com/OAI/Projects/projects/9) - Work to define the roles for 3 additional leadership within the OAI, and help them be successful in work over a year.

+## Multi-Specification Support

 - [**JSON Schema Documentation Update**](https://github.com/OAI/Projects/projects/10) - This is work to invest in the updating of JSON Schema documentation, helping invest in supporting specifications.

-- [**OpenAPI Search Engine Optimization**](https://github.com/OAI/Projects/projects/11) - This is ongoing work to help improve the search engine optimization for the OAI and OAS, helping increase it's presence.
+## Incubator Projects

 - [**OpenAPI Initiative Incubator Project Proposal Process**](https://github.com/OAI/Projects/projects/12) - This is a ongoing project ot help move forward the process that governs any incubator project added to the OpenAPI Initiative (OAI).
 - [**Workflow and Automation Incubator Project**](https://github.com/OAI/Projects/projects/13) - This is a project to manage the workflow and automation incubator project proposal and effort once it is accepted by the TOB.
 - [**Security Incubator Project**](https://github.com/OAI/Projects/projects/14) - This is a project to manage the security incubator project proposal and effort once it is accepted by the TOB.